web-engineering/web-engineering-textbook/source/pair_programming.md

 * Know why you should try pair programming
 * have a good starting point for your first try at pairing
-* be able to use git while pairing

 -------------------------------------------------------------------